Vickie Guerrero: Storyline with Eddie and Chavo (2005–2006)

 In 2006, approximately seven or eight months after Eddie's death, Vickie started appearing more prominently in more controversial storylines.
 She first asserted herself during a feud between Mysterio and Chavo Guerrero when Chavo accused Mysterio of being "nothing but a leech living off the blood of the Guerrero name" on the August 4 SmackDown!.
 Subsequently, she acted as peacemaker between the two former friends until she seemingly inadvertently interfered in their match at SummerSlam in 2006, costing Mysterio the match.
 Vickie later openly sided with Chavo and hit Mysterio in the back with a chair on the following SmackDown!, turning heel in the process.
-On the September 1 SmackDown!, the evil Vickie declared herself Chavo's business manager and Mysterio an "insignificant chapter" in her past.
+On the September 1 SmackDown!, Vickie declared herself Chavo's business manager and Mysterio an "insignificant chapter" in her past.
 At No Mercy, Chavo lost to Mysterio in a Falls Count Anywhere match.
 On October 20, Rey Mysterio lost an "I Quit" match against Chavo after interference from Vickie.

 On October 27, 2006, Chris Benoit became involved in the storyline.
 He tried to figure out what Vickie was doing with Eddie's estate while also defending the WWE United States Championship in a rivalry with Chavo.
 At Survivor Series, Chavo kicked out of an attempted sharpshooter, causing Benoit to knock Vickie off the ring apron and on her head, causing her to begin to wear a neck brace and blame Benoit for "intentionally" hitting her.
 At the end of December, she interfered in a United States Championship match between Chavo and Benoit, which caused Chavo to lose and Benoit to retain the title.
 As a result, Chavo shouted "If you wanted me to win the title, then stop getting me disqualified," before pushing Vickie over.